AyushSahrawat47/Assignment_Manufac_analyitcs/README.md

 # Getting Started
-Boilerplate project for NodeJS, React based projects in TypeScript.
+Manufac-Analytics-Private-Limited-Assignment React based projects in TypeScript.
 This README documents whatever steps are necessary to get your application up and running.

 ## Table of Contents
 - Getting Started